CoLRev-Environment/colrev/docs/source/guides/manual/2_operations.rst

 	colrev init [options]

-.. program:: colrev init

-.. option:: --name

-    Name of the project

-.. option:: --curated_metadata

-    Use a template for curated metadata repositories.

-.. option:: --url

-    Url for the curated metadata repository.

 Once the repository is set up, you can share it with your team (see `instructions <best_practices.html#collaborate-in-a-team>`_).

 Instead of initializing a new repository, you can also pull an existing one: